Shirley Collins: Influence

 The American folk-rock band 10,000 Maniacs did a cover of "Just as the Tide was Flowing", closely modelled on the version on the No Roses album.

 Billy Bragg said of her: "Shirley Collins is without doubt one of England's greatest cultural treasures."

-Few singers of the English folk revival have attempted as much on record as Collins – an extraordinary combination of fragility and power.
+Few singers of the English folk revival have attempted as much on record as Collins.
 "I like music to be fairly straightforward, simply embellished – the performance without histrionics allowing you to think about the song rather than telling you what to think."

 Colin Meloy of The Decemberists recorded a whole EP of Shirley Collins tunes.
 It was sold on Meloy's 2006 spring United States tour in limited quantities.